Biblical people in Islam: Cain slays Abel

 The innocent pleading and preaching of Abel had no effect upon Cain, for he was full of arrogance, pride and jealousy.
 He subsequently slew the righteous Abel, but in doing so, he ruined himself and became of those who remain lost.
 This would be the earliest example of the murder of a righteous man taking place upon the earth.
 In the future, many other evildoers would slay the wise and pious believers.

 Shame of Cain

-Right after the murder took place, God sent a raven who scratched the ground to show Cain how to hide the body of dead person.
-Cain, in his shame, began to curse himself and he became full of guilt.
-The thought of the crime at last came to the murderer, as he realized indeed how dreadful it was to slay anyone, the more so as the victim was an innocent and righteous man.
+Right after the murder took place, God sent a raven who scratched the ground to show Cain how to bury the bodies of the deceased.
+Cain, in his shame, began to curse himself and became full of guilt.
+He at last realized how dreadful it was to slay anyone, the more so as the victim was an innocent and righteous man, as well as his brother.
 Full of regrets, Cain was marked with deep sorrow.
 This was, however, no true repentance.